danielrosehill/Local-ASR-STT-Benchmark/readme.md

 # Local ASR STT Benchmark

 I was tired of guessing which Whisper model size to use for speech-to-text, so I ran a quick evaluation on my own setup to figure it out.
-Here's what I found.

-**Important caveats:**
-- This was tested on **one audio sample** of my voice
-- Results are specific to **my hardware** (AMD Radeon RX 7700 XT, CPU-only inference)
-- Your results will vary based on your voice, audio quality, hardware, and use case

-That said, the patterns might still be useful as a rough guide.
+ ## Limitations

+ - This was a "back of the envelope" style experiment and not intended as a definitive evaluation of local ASR inference.
+ - My hardware (AMD, ROCM) isn't ideal for STT
+ - STT accuracy and ASR
+ - There are many variables when it comes to ASR accuracy ranging from microphone to  background noise conditions through to how you speak.
+I've seen measureable differences in results based upon the mic I use (etc)

+## For Next Time!

+I've attempted something like this (informally!) on Android with Futo but can never remember the results ...

+## A Thought

+This seemed like a big project but I thought it was worth it.
+If you're spending hours per day doing transcription (I am) then this is probably very worth your time.
+You can almost certainly set up a more robust evaluation than I can.

 ---

-## The Questions I Wanted to Answer
+# My Question Set

 ### Q1: How much does model size actually matter for accuracy?

-**What I found:** It matters, but there are diminishing returns after small/medium.
+And more specifically: **on my hardware** where does diminishing returns set in?

+Diminishing returns in the case of STT means something like (to me): not worth STT becoming annoyingly laggy for minor gains in accuracy / decreases in WER.
+Colloquially, we'lll call this the "sweet spot."

+Answer: on my HW, it's at Whisper Medium (approximately and accpetable latency / the "sweet spot" depends heavily upon what STT workload you're doing; for live transcription even small lags are obviously significantly more problematic).

 ![WER by Model Size](results/wer_by_size.png)